TerrySimBar/credit-risk-classification/README.md

 <br>

 ### Overview
 The following analysis is based on the classification reports for the original data and the resampled data.
 The purpose of the analysis is to determine if the resampled data improves the model's performance.
-The data set contains information about borrowers' loan sizes ,interest rates,incomes, debt to income ratios, number of accounts, derogatory marks, total debt, and loan status.
+The data set contains information about borrowers' loan sizes, interest rates,incomes, debt to income ratios, number of accounts, derogatory marks, total debt, and loan status.
 The goal is to build a model that effectively predicts the creditworthiness of borrowers.
-The data set is imbalanced with 75036 healthy loans (Class 0) and 2500 high-risk loans (Class 1).
+The data set is imbalanced with 75,036 healthy loans (Class 0) and 2,500 high-risk loans (Class 1).
 It is therefore useful to resample the data with `RandomOverSampler` to address the imbalance in the data and then check if the resampled data improves the model's performance.

 The project uses SciKit-learn and RandomOverSampler to achieve the following crucial steps:

 - Use `train_test_split` to create training and testing data.
-- Use `LogisticRegression` to fit the training data and make predictions.
+- Use `LogisticRegression` to fit the training data and make predictions using the testing data.
 - Generate the confusion matrix, classification report, and balanced accuracy score for the model.
-- Use `RandomOverSampler` to resample the data and fit the model.
+- Use `RandomOverSampler` to resample the data.
 - Analyze the results of the model and compare the results with the original model to determine if the oversampling the data improves the model's performance.

 <br>